ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 * `credentialBearer` - How authentication credentials are sent to the authorization endpoint
   * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
   * `http:POST_BODY_BEARER | NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request
-* `clientConfig` - HTTP client configurations,which calls the authorization endpoint
+* `clientConfig` - HTTP client configurations, which call the authorization endpoint

-The `oauth2:ClientCredentialsGrantConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing, and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.
+The `oauth2:ClientCredentialsGrantConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/config;